 The Mediation Process.
 In mediation, the parties work with one neutral mediator to come to an agreement with respect to property division, custody and visitation and other issues.
 (Collaboration differs in that each party is represented by a separate and specially-trained collaborative attorney.)
 A mediator cannot provide individualized legal advice, but can provide neutral education about legal principals and information about guidelines and criteria that are used to analyze common issues.
 The mediator helps the parties develop an agenda of issues that need to be addressed.
 If children are involved, the mediator will assist the parties in calculating the presumptive support amount under the Child Support Guidelines.
 A mediator can assist the couple with developing a variety of options so that the spouses can fashion an agreement that will work for them.

-Mediation and collaboration are becoming a more widely used alternatives to litigated, adversarial divorces.
+Mediation and collaboration are becoming more widely used alternatives to litigated, adversarial divorces.
 In most cases, the cost (financial and emotional) of a mediated or collaborated divorce is substantially less than that of a traditionally litigated divorce.
-The benefits are:
+The benefits as to either process are:

 • There are fewer disputes in the future because the parties have learned the process of reaching their own resolutions and communicating within the context of a new relationship.
 Statistics show that fewer than 10% of mediated divorces end up in court on post-divorce disputes or contempt motions for failure to comply with the terms of the agreement.